 b.
 Inhalation Toxicology

 This track focuses on the assessment of adverse health effects that may arise from inhalation exposure to environmental chemicals.
-The overall scope of research in this area is very broad, and trainees may be involved in studies on the etiology and pathogenesis of, and the mechanisms underlying, environmentally-related pulmonary disease or diseases in other organ systems, e.g., the immune and nervous systems, associated with chemical exposure, or factors affecting the disposition of inhaled toxicants within the body, or in the development of new or improved exposure technology.
+The overall scope of research in this area is very broad, and trainees may be involved in studies on the etiology and pathogenesis of, and the mechanisms underlying, environmentally-related pulmonary disease or diseases in other organ systems, e.g., the immune, cardiovascular and nervous systems, associated with chemical exposure, or factors affecting the disposition of inhaled toxicants within the body, or in the development of new or improved exposure technology.
 Collaborative research allows the opportunity to extrapolate findings in animal models to the human situation.

 The Environmental Health Sciences Program also Administers the Ph.D.
 Tracks in Ergonomics and Biomechanics

 This concentration focuses on musculoskeletal disorders and injuries.
 During their course of study, trainees will have the opportunity to participate in active laboratory and applied research work.
 Research projects may include the utilization of advanced instrumentation in the muscle and material testing laboratories, clinical research through the Occupational and Industria Orthopaedic Center (OIOC) clinic at NYU's Hospital for Joint Diseases, epidemiological work, mathematical modeling, and/or high-technology evaluation procedures.
 All ERBI courses are given in the evening at the NYU Langone Medical Center, HJD-OIOC, located at 63 Downing Street, just a few blocks southwest of Washington Square.
 For information or the ERBI program administrator, 212-255-6690.